CS2510/Spring-22-CS-2510-In-Class/22.03.21/22.03.21-Beginner/README.md

 ### Renamed
 - RectangleGameObject in MainScene is now WallGameObject for consistency
+- ScoreGameObject now exports ScoreGameObject for consistency

 ### Removed

 ### Added
+- markForDelet in Gameobject
+- Constants class
+- Use of constants throughout game

 ### Changed
 - tick() now calls Game update, draw, and remove directly.